deepsweet/mustache-loader/README.md

 var html = template.render({ foo: 'bar' }, {partial: template2});
 ```

+If `clientSide` is passed in, then Hogan will not pre-compile the template.

+If `tiny` is passed in, the source of the template will not be emitted, creating a smaller output.

+If another loader is chained after Mustache-Loader then the `minify`, `clientSide`, and `tiny` options will be ignored.

 Any additional Hogan parameters passed into this loader will be passed through to Hogan.

 [Documentation: Using loaders](https://webpack.github.io/docs/using-loaders.html).